kansas patriot guard, kansas patriot guard, kansas patriot guard

 4. If you are a first-timer and are riding a motorcycle, ride at the back of the motorcycle group.
 Listen carefully to instructions from those in charge.

-6. When standing in the flag line, do not smoke or use your cell phone, and be solemn and reverent.
-No joking or cutting up.
+6. When standing in the flag line, be solemn and reverent.
 You are there to stand guard and show respect to the Fallen Hero.
+No smoking.
+No cell phone calls or texting.
+No chatting, joking, or horsing around.

 The Patriot Guard missions follow the Department of Defense Flag Protocol.